dmolony3/IVUS/readme.md

 4. The lumen area

 ### Example costs
-Examples showing when the cost is low (left) and high (right) between two different images are shown below.
+Examples showing when the cost is low (top) and high (bottom) between two different images are shown below.
 Here a minimum total cost of 0.4 is found when the FU image is rotated by 130 degrees.
 In the second example the minimum cost is 0.92 indicating a poor match between the images.

 ![Alt Text](doc/good_example.gif)